-If you absolutely cannot get a vendor to budge on a price, simply say “thank you” and walk away.
+If you absolutely cannot get a vendor to budge any on a price, simply say a polite “thank you” and walk away.
 If the shopkeeper chases you with a better offer, you can continue haggling.
-Be aware that in very touristy places vendors may not chase you at all because they know someone else will come along and pay the asking price.
+Merchants know that there are many more shops and stalls out there vying for your attention and money — they don't want you to get away.

 Allow Sellers to Save Face

-Even if a seller wants to make a sale, they may not do so when there is a risk of losing face.
-Avoid being rock solid about the final price and using expressions such as “I won't pay a penny more.”
-Never make a seller feel cheated or small; give just a little on the final price to allow the vendor to save face.
+Even if a seller wants to make a sale, they may be reluctant to do so when there is a risk of losing face.
+Avoid being rock solid and inflexible about the final price.
+Using expressions such as “I won't pay a penny more” puts the seller into a position of potentially losing face.